 RPAP Required Courses

 The RPAP Curriculum contains 36 weeks of hands-on credit, 1 UMN Medical School intersession week, and 2 weeks of vacation.
-All students in 2017-18 will complete the same set of courses.

 - At the start of Year 3, RPAP students will take their Step 1 exam, complete Med 1, and 2 week “bursts” of OB/GYN, Pediatrics, and Psychiatry on the Duluth and Twin Cities campuses.